40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 So here’s a quick hack for you to ensure you don’t get lost on the way back.
 Make sure you get materials that are biodegradable so that you don’t leave trash behind.
 All you need to do is mark the trees you pass by so you just follow the trail back.

 Don’t Forget The Duct Tape

 This hack really isn’t a hack, but more of a reminder as to what you should remember to bring along on your camping trip.
 While it might not seem important, duct tape will really help you out in dire times.
 In not just one situation, but probably in more than 10!

 Duct tapes are waterproof and can help seal broken object.
 So if you have a water bottle that you use to carry water and it has sprung a leak, duct tape can easy help fix that for the time being.
 Plus, if wounded tightly together like a braid, it becomes strong enough to hang heavy items on.

 You wouldn’t think that this would be part of your worries while camping but it definitely does come in handy.
 This is particularly useful when you accidentally mess up your clothes and don’t have enough for the rest of the trip.

 What you will need is a plunger and a bucket with a hole on the lid.
-The next part is a little strenuous because you will need to start plunging the bucket.
-It will make your arms a little sore but hey, it’s a good way to get a workout in.
+The next part is a little strenuous, because you will need to start plunging the bucket.
+It might make your arms a little sore but hey, it’s a good way to get a workout in.

 Keep Your Muddy Shoes Clean